Itaim Paulista (CPTM)

 Itaim Paulista is a train station on CPTM Line 12-Sapphire, located in the district of Itaim Paulista, a few meters from Jardim Helena, facilitating the access for passengers of both neighbourhoods, located in the city of São Paulo.

 History

 Variante de Poá (or Variante de Calmon Vianna) had its construction initiated in 1921 by EFCB to facilitate the cargo trains route because the lack of bends if compare to the São Paulo branch.
 The construction of Itaim Paulista was finished and opened on 7 February 1926, but the line was opened only on 1 January 1934, after 8 years of hold in the construction.
 On 1 March 1962, the station receive the last steam train, which connected Roosevelt station to Itaim Paulista.
-In 1977, RFFSA hired the Cetenco Engenharia S/A company to rebuilt the station.
+In 1977, RFFSA hired the Cetenco Engenharia S/A company to rebuild the station.
 The new building was opened on 6 March 1979 and began being operated by CPTM on 1 June 1994.